Dr. Emilie GorisAssistant Professor of Nursing

 - Dr. Anita Esquerra-Zwiers

 Mother’s Milk for Michigan Infants (MMMI) is a group of nurse researchers at Hope College interested in learning more about what influences a mother’s ability to make enough milk for her baby.
 Previous studies indicate that choosing to breastfeed one's baby is influenced by support systems, knowledge about breastfeeding, and the desire to breastfeed.
-Researchers are learning more about how a woman's body and medical conditions may also influence how long she breastfeeds.
-MMMI is currently looking for mothers who are 30–40 weeks pregnant with one baby, plan to breastfeed, are 21 years or older and live in West Michigan.
+Researchers are learning more about how a woman's body, her DNA and medical conditions may also influence how long she breastfeeds.

 Exploring Apathy and Genetics Among Individuals with Alzheimer Disease